Jagadesh-1811/community-pluse-/README.md

 1. **FieldOps Portal (`/field`)**: A lightweight, highly accessible entry point for victims and on-site reporters to broadcast immediate needs.
 2. **Strategic Command Hub (`/volunteer`)**: A secure, high-stakes command center for authorized personnel, featuring real-time tactical telemetry, AI-driven priority intelligence logs, and automated dispatch tracking.

-## Core Capabilities & Google AI Integration
+## Core Capabilities & Integrations

 ### Gemini 2.0 Flash Integration
 The platform relies exclusively on **Google Gemini 2.0 Flash** as its core intelligence engine.
 Every piece of incoming intelligence—whether via text, voice, or Telegram—is instantly processed by Gemini to extract tactical structures (medical, shelter, animal rescue), determine human life-threat levels, and assign a standardized Urgency Score (1-10).

-### WebRTC Voice Agent & Natural Language Processing
+### WebRTC Voice Agent & Outbound Telephony (Vapi)
-To ensure accessibility during high-stress scenarios, the system integrates a native Web Voice Agent.
-Victims can bypass typing entirely and speak directly into their browsers.
-The audio is transcribed in real-time and passed to Gemini 2.0 Flash, which dynamically converses with the caller to extract mission-critical coordinates and triage data before synthesizing a voice response and automatically dispatching the log to the command hub.
+To ensure accessibility during high-stress scenarios, the system integrates advanced AI Voice capabilities:
-- **PSTN Voice Line:** A traditional fallback phone number (+1 948-222-9326) is also maintained for direct dial in low-bandwidth situations.
+- **Web Voice Agent:** Victims can bypass typing entirely and speak directly into their browsers.
+The audio is transcribed in real-time and passed to Gemini 2.0 Flash, which dynamically converses with the caller to extract mission-critical coordinates and triage data.

 ### Telegram OSINT Synchronization
-Automated intake and status updates are managed via a dedicated Telegram bot (@CPFieldBot).
+Automated intake and status updates are managed via a dedicated Telegram bot (`@CPFieldBot`).
 This allows field operatives to send encrypted, low-bandwidth reports that are seamlessly ingested, analyzed by Gemini, and synchronized to the global Firebase state.

 ### Real-time Telemetry & Command UI
 - **Firebase Realtime Database (RTDB)**: Powers 100% of the platform's live data flow.
 Every field report, mission status update, and volunteer movement is synced across the network with zero-latency.